 Background on the condition

-The Ministry for Primary Industries (MPI) is continuing to seek information from veterinarians regarding dropped hock syndrome.
-It's not an exotic disease and is currently believed to be nutritional or genetic in origin.
+Dropped hock syndrome is not an exotic disease and is currently believed to be nutritional or genetic in origin.
 Farmers who suspect a cow has the condition should contact a veterinarian.

 - rising 3-year-olds (occasionally rising 2-year-olds)